ONSgeo/geospatial-training/_docs/intro_to_qgis.md

   </tr>
 </table>

-The buttons on the toolbar can be chosen by by going to `View > TOolbars` and toggling options.
+The buttons on the toolbar can be chosen by by going to `View > Toolbars` and toggling options.
 For this course, make sure `Project Toolbar`, `Navigation Toolbar`, and `Attributes Toolbar` are enabled.

 Not all of these buttons are used often, whereas some will be used in every project.
 Try clicking on each available toolbar button to see what it opens and familiarise yourself with their names.